rednblkx/HomeKey-ESP32/docs/content/configuration.md

 *   Enable SSL/TLS: Enable or disable SSL/TLS for MQTT communication.
     * When enabled, a new section called "SSL/TLS Settings" will appear below it to configure the certificates.

+> [!WARNING]
+> TLS communication is currently not available on the ESP32 chip model due to memory constraints (and some poor decisions).

 ### 3.2.
 Topics

 This section is organized into two tabs: **Core Topics** and **Custom Topics**.